faren-f/NetMedGPT/README.md

   **Default:** `drug`

 - *--tail_type*
-  Type of the target (tail) nodes used to construct the subnetwork
+  Type of the tail nodes used to construct the subnetwork
   **Type:** string
   **Default:** `gene/protein`